SanityLinux/Base/README.md

 A: Well, as far as the distro itself, you have to trust me.
 Thing is, you do that with Ubuntu/CentOS/Slackware/Gentoo already anyway.
 As far as releases go, each tarball will be signed, and checksummed.

-Q: Can I build this from source?

-Q: Where the heck is your source code?
+Q: Can I build this from source? / Where the heck is your source code?

 A: Pür Linux is built entirely from upstream!
 This means we won't be mirroring anything except tarballs, buildscripts, and if we absolutely have to, specific changes.
 This repository will have a shellscript uploaded along with the first release, to assist you in automating the process.